serialport/node-serialport/README.md

 ### Debugging

-We make use of the [debug](https://www.npmjs.com/package/debug) package and log under the `serialport` namespace.
-We log;
+We use the [debug](https://www.npmjs.com/package/debug) package and log under the `serialport` namespace:

- - `serialport:main` for all high level main logging
+ - `serialport:main` for all high-level/main logging
- - `serialport:binding` for all low level logging
+ - `serialport:binding` for all low-level logging

 You can enable logging through environment variables.
-Check out the [debug](https://www.npmjs.com/package/debug) docs for more information.
+Check the [debug](https://www.npmjs.com/package/debug) docs for info.

 ```bash
 DEBUG=serialport:main node myapp.js